solana-labs/solana/book/src/proposals/simple-payment-and-state-verification.md

 ### Account State Verification

 An account's state (balance or other data) can be verified by submitting a transaction with a ___TBD___ Instruction to the cluster.
-This instruction contains the slot boundary of interest and the expected state hash at that boundary.
-The client can then use a [Transaction Inclusion Proof](#transaction-inclusion-proof) to verify whether the cluster agrees with the query conditions.
+The client can then use a [Transaction Inclusion Proof](#transaction-inclusion-proof) to verify whether the cluster agrees that the acount has reached the expected state.

 ### Validator Votes